-You have won your case in small claims court, and the judge has issued a judgment against the other party for payment to you and for court costs.
-Now you must collect on that judgment.
-It is not as easy as it sounds because it is likely that the losing party will be reluctant to pay, but you do have some options for collecting this money.
+When you win your case in small claims court, the judge will issue a judgment against the other party for payment to you and for court costs.
+Now you must collect on that judgment, and it's not as easy as it sounds.

-It surprises people to learn that winning a case doesn't mean that you automatically get paid.
-Many debtors don't pay because they can't, and some are difficult to find to get payment.
+It surprises many people to learn that winning a case doesn't mean that you automatically get paid.
+Many debtors don't pay because they can't, and some are difficult to locate to get payment.

 If the judge in small claims court rules in your favor, or if a default judgment is issued because the defendant fails to appear or defend the case, the court will issue a judgment for a specific amount of money.
 This amount will include court costs as well as the amount the court has stipulated you be paid.

-If the other party appeals the Court's decision, he or she is required to put up an Appeal Bond, guaranteeing payment if the appeal is denied.
+If the other party appeals the court's decision, they are required to put up an appeal bond, guaranteeing payment if the appeal is denied.
 This may help you get your money, but you will have to wait until the appeal is heard.

 Options for Getting Paid

-- You can request the Court to require that the other party make installment payments.
+- Installments: You can request the court to require that the other party make installment payments to you.

-- If the debtor has personal property that has value, the court may give you a lien against this property.
-The lien must be paid off when the property is sold.
+- Property Lien: If the debtor has personal property that has value, the court may give you a lien against this property.
+If the debtor owns a house, you may be able to get a real estate lien against the property.
+Unfortunately, you can't get your money until the property is sold.
 If you wait long enough, you will get your money when the property is sold.

-- You can contact the other party and discuss payment, including payment terms.
+- Discuss with the Debtor: You can contact the other party and discuss payment, including payment terms.
+Sometimes this works out.

 Collecting a Judgment in Your State